trevorwslee/TFTImageShow/README.md

    as well as for transferring the downloaded image in **Jpeg** format to the microcontroller board.
    Note that the predefined sites is hardcoded in the sketch that you can conveniently change as desired by changing the sketch.
-2) When not connected to the DumbDisplay Android app, the microcontroller cycles through the saved **Jpeg** images displaying them to the TFT LCD screen one by one, like a simple "photo frame".
+2) When not connected to the DumbDisplay Android app, the microcontroller cycles through the saved **Jpeg** images displaying them to the TFT LCD screen one by one like a simple "photo frame".
 Note that since the images are stored in **LittleFS**, they will survive even after reboot of the microcontroller board.

 ***Connect for the UI; disconnect to enjoy "photo frame" slide show.***